ZapFile.ai

 When PC and phone are on the same WiFi network, local transfer tools move files at full network speed — typically 50–400 Mbps — with no internet involvement whatsoever.
 This is faster than cloud upload-and-download and transfers nothing to external servers.

 Windows 11 also includes Nearby Share for Android built-in — Settings → System → Nearby Share.
-This uses Bluetooth and WiFi to transfer files between a Windows PC and Android phone without any third-party tool.
+This uses Bluetooth and WiFi to transfer files between a Windows PC and Android phone without any third-party tool (Google's Nearby Share documentation covers setup for the Android side).
 Does not work with iPhone.

 Method 3: Cloud Storage Sync — Convenient for Ongoing Access